triplecanopy/skrollr/README.md

 ##### Lessons learned

 * Skrollr handles all these nasty CSS prefixes for you.
-Just -moz-relax and get yourself a cup of -webkit-coffee
+Just -moz-relax and get yourself a cup of -webkit-coffee.

 #### Now let the rotation bounce like it were a hip-hop video